What flight attendants want you to know about traveling during the holidays

 “Don’t let your guard down; take the precautions.”

-After volunteering to take about seven months off during the pandemic, Jalisa Robinson, who is based in Fort Lauderdale, Fla., is back to flying for Southwest.
+After volunteering to take about seven months off during the pandemic, Jalisa Robinson, who is based in Fort Lauderdale, Fla., is back to flying for JetBlue.
 While she has noticed that travel is picking up again, Robinson is not anxious about flying.

 “I haven’t had really too many worries, because I feel it’s just a part of life,” she says.